 So, Which is Better?

-In case you are evaluating whether to spend money on hand sanitisers or on hand soap dispensers, there shouldn’t be a debate.
-Both are very important in a workplace to help workers stay healthy and happy.
+Both are very important in the workplace to help workers stay healthy and happy.
 Both are effective at protecting you from bacteria and viruses.

-If there are dirts, soils, or oils on your hands, the best way to clean is is to use hand soaps with water.
+If there are specks of dirt or oils on your hands, the best way to clean it is to use hand soaps with water.
 Hand sanitisers should not replace hand washing with soap but in areas where there is no water available, or instances when you need to immediately disinfect your hands, hand sanitisers come very handy.

 These should have a significant place in your office, too — have them strategically positioned in some areas of the workplace e.g doorways, elevators, floors etc. If this is implemented, it will be much easier for them to remember to keep their hands clean.